jjbailey/browse/packages/README.md

 ## Packages for browse

-This directory contains unsigned packages for browse.
+This directory contains signed packages for browse.
 The packages contain a single static binary called `browse` and a symlink to it called `br`.
 The commands install in `/usr/local/bin`.

 ## Build